RiceComp215-Staff/RiceChecks/README.md

 - **Why do you write out the grading policy to a YAML file?
 Why not just re-read the annotations every time?** Let's say you want to have "secret" unit tests that you don't initially give to your students.
-You can construct a policy with them present, save it to the YAML file, and then delete the file prior to distributing the project to your students.
+You can construct a policy with them present, save it to the YAML file, and then delete the "secret" Java test file prior to distributing the project to your students.
 When the student runs the autograder, it will notice that the "secret" tests are missing and treat them as having failed.
   When you later add them back in, everything works.

+  Of course, we still rely on human graders to notice if a student edited the YAML file, or for that matter, edited the unit tests we provided to them.

 - **How do you add "secret" test files into student projects after an assignment is ongoing?**
   We hand out our